CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks: CALVIN

 \textbf{Single Environment}: Training in a single environment and evaluating the policy in the same environment.
 This corresponds to the setting of Lynch \emph{et al.}~\cite{lynch2020language}.

 \textbf{Multi Environment}: Training in all four environments and evaluating the policy in one of them.
 This poses an additional challenge since the policy has to generalize to multiple textures and different locations of the sliding door, button, and switch.
+On the other hand, the agents can benefit from increased data.

 \textbf{Zero-Shot Multi Environment}: To open the door for future development of agents that can generalize abstract concepts to unseen entities the same way humans do, we include a challenging zero-shot evaluation by training in three environments and evaluating the policy in the fourth unseen one.
 This is the hardest combination since the policy has never seen the test environment during training.
 However, all elements of the scene were present in different locations in the training environments.
 While highly challenging, we believe it aligns well with test-time expectations for service robots to be useful in a range of daily tasks in everyday environments.
 Concretely, in \gls{coolname} agents need to generalize to a room where the environment has different textures and all static elements such as the sliding door, the drawer and the light turning button and switch are positioned differently.
-Thus, a language conditioned policy should ideally be able to open a sliding door even if it is differently positioned or looks visually a bit different.
+Thus, a language-conditioned policy should ideally be able to open a sliding door even if it is differently positioned or looks visually a bit different.